rba100/RedGate.Ipc/README.md

 It is obviously important that the interfaces are functionally identical or an `ContractMismatchException` will be thrown.

 Note: `RegisterAlias` maps a name to an *interface type*.
-Consumers must also use `Register` to map that interface type to an *implementation* as has been done in the example above, or by supplying a delegate factory.
+Consumers must also use `Register` to map that interface type to an *implementation* as has been done in the example.

 ## Full duplex